MikeTaylor/palaeo-vo/vo-manuscript.md

 ---

+We have been similarly inconsistent in our own previous papers, sometimes figuring vertebrae with the neural canal horizontal even if that meant the centrum ends were tilted (e.g., Wedel and Taylor 2013:figure 7), but at other times figuring vertebrae with the posterior articular surface vertical, even if that meant that the neural canal or centrum long axis was inclined (e.g., Wedel 2009:figure 7).
+Where we have been consistent, it has been through blind luck rather than careful consideration or deliberate choice; we did not perceive that there was a problem to be solved until the aforementioned discussion of the _Xenoposeidon_ holotype dorsal.

 Note that the present question is nothing to do with life posture, which is a much more difficult problem, subject to many more degrees of uncertainty.
 Animals do not hold their vertebral columns at anything close to true horizontal (Taylor et al. 2009) — not even those that we characterise as having horizontal posture — and we do not want to tie the meaning of our very nomenclature to something so variable and unpredictable.
 Otherwise we would have to define “horizontal” for the mid-cervical vertebrae of parrots as upside-down (Figure B).

 ---